raphael-group/hierarchical-hotnet/README.md

 For support with Hierarchical HotNet, please visit the [HotNet Google Group](https://groups.google.com/forum/#!forum/hotnet-users).
 Please try one of the examples in the `examples` directory before running Hierarchical HotNet with your own data, and please provide any error messages encountered with these examples to expedite troubleshooting.

 ### License
-See `LICENSE.txt` for license information.  **Add license.**
+See `LICENSE.txt` for license information.

 ### Citation
-If you use Hierarchical HotNet in your work, then please cite the following reference:
+If you use Hierarchical HotNet in your work, then please cite the following manuscript:

 > M.A.
 Reyna, M.D.M.
 Leiserson, B.J.
 Raphael.
-Hierarchical HotNet: identifying hierarchies of altered subnetworks. *ECCB/Bioinformatics*.
-2018.
+Hierarchical HotNet: identifying hierarchies of altered subnetworks. [_ECCB/Bioinformatics_ **34**(17):i972-980](https://academic.oup.com/bioinformatics/article/34/17/i972/5093236), 2018.